Game Management Unit 18A

 Beginning at Seligman; westerly on AZ Hwy 66 to the Hualapai Indian Reservation; southwest and west along the reservation boundary to AZ Hwy 66; southwest on AZ Hwy 66 to the Hackberry Rd.; south on the Hackberry Rd. to U.S. Hwy 93; south on U.S. Hwy 93 to Cane Springs Wash; easterly along Cane Springs Wash to the Big Sandy River; northerly along the Big Sandy River to Trout Creek; northeast along Trout Creek to the Davis Dam-Prescott power line; southeasterly along the power line to the west boundary of the Prescott National Forest; north and east along the forest boundary to the Williamson Valley Rd.
 (County Rd.
 5, FR 6); northerly on the Williamson Valley Rd.
 (County Rd.
 5, FR 6) to Seligman and AZ Hwy 66; except those portions that are sovereign tribal lands of the Hualapai Indian Tribe.
 Unit 18B — Beginning at Bagdad; southeast on AZ.

 Overview: The Unit 18A antelope population has a history of rising and falling depending on precipitation levels and range conditions.
 Remote real estate subdivision development is taking a significant bite out of available hunting area.
 The Mormon Peaks, Chino Wash, Markham Well Flat, Echeverrias Flat, Aubrey Valley, and Antelope Valley subdivision areas are all being negatively affected.
 Most areas are still huntable, but extreme caution and knowledge of your location are mandatory.
 Other areas include Truxton Flats, 74 Plains, and Hackberry.

 The most productive hunting strategies are generally glassing and stalking.
 Preseason scouting is important to serious antelope hunters.
-Hunters will learn where to hunt, maybe even for a specific trophy buck, and where not to hunt.
 There are private lands in the area.
 Do your best to get permission to hunt the area and preserve hunting opportunities in the future.